charlesvngo/songbird/doc/bug-fixes.md

 5. Keyboard pause button stops audio

-6. Shouldn't be able to send a blank message
+6. Shouldn't be able to send a blank message in chatbox

+7. Progess bar lags after the first round